JUHI1511/Car-Rental-App/README.md

 Setting of accessTokens in postman can be automated using variables and test to set the variable.

 ### Steps to run the Application
-After running the application in Link:[Swagger](http://localhost:8080/swagger-ui.html#/)
+After running the application in your computer Go to this link.
+ Link:[Swagger](http://localhost:8080/swagger-ui.html#/)